Donate Crisis Support

 • Safe Haven

-We are open every day of the year, including weekends and bank holidays, between 6pm and 11pm.
+We’re open every day of the year — including weekends and bank holidays — from 6pm to 11pm.

-If you are not local to Epsom, you can also access one of the other Safe Haven sites in:
+If you’re not local to Epsom, you can also visit one of our other Safe Haven sites in:

 • Aldershot